Learning the art of creative styling and photography in a workshop in France.

 Heather’s styling table alone was a feast for the eyes.

-After we had our instruction, we were then paired up with partners and were to grab a table and some props and begin styling.
+After we had our instruction, we were then paired up with partners and were to grab a table and some props and begin styling for the shoot.

 We also had our own props as our VERY first day in France we went brocante shopping but I’ll be sharing more of that trip in another post.